jafreck/aztk/docs/00-getting-started.md

 ```

 #### Using Shared Key Authentication
-Please note that using Shared Keys prevents the use of certain AZTK features including low priority nodes and VNET support.
-It is reccomended to use [Azure Active Directory (AAD) Authentication](#using-azure-active-directory-authentication).
+Please note that using Shared Keys prevents the use of certain `aztk` features including low priority nodes and VNET support.
+It is recommended to use [Azure Active Directory (AAD) Authentication](#using-azure-active-directory-authentication).

 To get the required keys for Azure Batch and Azure Storage, please follow the below instructions: